PA1B’s QRPp page

 My name is Bert and my call is PA1B.

-And to show, how I operate with the Lowest Possible Power in CW contest QSO’s.
+I made this PA1B’s QRPp page, to show how I operate with the Lowest Possible Power in CW contest QSO’s.

 My interests as a HAM

 - To participate in radio contests in CW with QRPp or QRP on HF

 - DXCC hunting with 100 milliwatt or less

 - Design of accurate power attenuators